aws-samples/aws-modernization-with-datadog/content/_index.md

 Datadog is a modern monitoring and security platform allowing you to see inside any stack, any app, at any scale, anywhere

 ![image](/images/logo_vertical_white.jpg)

+#### Learning Objectives
+- Deploy sample workload on EC2 and Kubernetes using Terraform
+- Explore various options available in Datadog for monitoring such as service map, and Memory Vs CPU monitoring of Kuberenetes clusters
+- Install Datadog agent and create custom dashboards for monitoring applications in Datadog console
+- Implement Real User Monitoring for diagnosing user issues
+- Implement Synthetic monitoring for proactive simulation of workload

 {{% notice note %}}
 The [Prerequisites]({{< ref "00_prerequisites" >}} "Prerequisites") workshop will guide you through setting up your Datadog environment for all the workshops.
 Even if you are expert in AWS and Datadog you should start there to create your accounts on both platforms.
 {{% /notice %}}